 The information that you provide to The Plain Truth will be used to provide you with information about our work including subscriber-related mailings, events, resources, fundraising and other services and activities described on our website.
 By providing information you are agreeing to receive mailings that communicate the work of the The Plain Truth.

-The Plain Truth uses MailChimp to send regular emails.
-By providing us with your details you are giving the The Plain Truth your express permission to transfer your data to MailChimp.
+The Plain Truth may use a third party service to send emails.
+By providing us with your details you are giving the The Plain Truth your express permission to transfer your data to a third party email service.
 If you do not give this permission then The Plain Truth will not be able to send emails to you.